Clearing your name is our #1 priority.

 Marijuana Charges Destroy Lives

-A criminal drug conviction, even for marijuana, a drug that is now legal in some states, often causes serious setbacks, especially for college students, who in addition to the legal penalties listed above can lose their financial aid, making it impossible to complete their degree.
+There are still many instances where you can be charged with a marijuana-related crime, and the consequences of a conviction remain substantial.
+A conviction, often causes serious setbacks, especially for college students, who in addition to the legal penalties listed above can lose their financial aid, making it impossible to complete their degree.
 Promising careers may be destroyed because of a drug that is arguably less dangerous than a legal one—alcohol.

 Other obstacles that you can face when you’ve been convicted of a felony drug crime are difficulties finding housing and employment and losing your rights to vote, hold public office, and own a firearm.